Why Happiness Shouldn’t be a Goal – But may be a Pursuit

 ‘Ug, ug’ – back to caveman days

-Waaay back in human history, we were busy fighting to stay out of the jaws of animals that would have eaten us for afternoon tea.
-In more recent human history we’ve been otherwise engaged in surviving famines and diseases like the plague that wiped out whole populations.
+Waaay back in human history, we were busy fighting to stay out of the jaws of animals that intended eating us for afternoon tea.
+In more recent human history we’ve been otherwise engaged in surviving famines and diseases like the plague and the black death, that wiped out whole populations.

 A miserable life would grant us a much better afterlife